SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 > - The example is generally about calling external APIs and parsing the HTTP responses.
 It retrieves the Markdown files of the ABAP cheat sheet documents contained in the ABAP cheat sheet GitHub repository.
 > - Before using the GitHub APIs, make sure that you have consulted the following documentation: <a href="https://docs.github.com/en">GitHub Docs</a>, <a href="https://docs.github.com/en/enterprise-cloud@latest/rest/markdown/markdown?apiVersion=2022-11-28#render-a-markdown-document">Render a Markdown document</a>, <a href="https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28">Rate limits for the REST API</a>
 > - For the example to work and send emails, make sure that the configurations from [here](https://help.sap.com/docs/btp/sap-business-technology-platform/emailing) have been performed.
-> - To run the example class, copy and paste the code into a class named `zcl_demo_abap`.
+> - To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 Run the class using F9.
 The email sending status will be displayed, and you can expect an email to be sent.